-Since 2013, some £40 billion has been spent on home improvements, according to research by the NAEA Propertymark (formerly known as the National Association of Estate Agents), with redecorating, new flooring and garden landscaping the most popular options.
+Since 2013, some £40 billion has been spent on home improvements, according to research by NAEA Propertymark (formerly known as the National Association of Estate Agents), with redecorating, new flooring and garden landscaping the most popular options.

 But that is not to say that conservatories have gone out of fashion.
-They have been regarded as desirable since Victorian times and as oases of calm and tranquillity within a home, they are still holding their own in the 21st century.
+They have been regarded as desirable since Victorian times and as oases of calm and tranquillity within a home, they are still holding their own in the 21st Century.

 “They are a relatively easy way of adding light to a property, and if they can get too hot in high summer, they really come into their own in the spring and autumn, enabling owners to enjoy a sense of the outdoors without having to go outside,” says Louis de Soissons, Head of Savills Residential, Norwich.
 “They also add value to a property and increase its saleability.”

 Exactly how much value a conservatory adds obviously depends on the quality of the conservatory and the type of location of the property.
 A study by Towergate Insurance in 2017 suggests that a conservatory adds around five per cent to the value of a property, compared with the 15 per cent uplift generated by a loft conversion.

 That figure of five per cent is regularly cited, although Savills has put a figure as high as 12 per cent on high-quality conservatories in prime London properties.

 Whether you are wanting to add value to your property, or just create a restful, green space within your home, it is important to set about it the right way.
 Here are OnTheMarket‘s tips for would-be conservatory-builders.